brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 The user can interact with the following UI-elements:

-- **Next button:** Allows the user to go to the next day in Day-mode, week in Week-mode, etc...
+- **Next button:** Allows the user to go to the next day in day-mode, week in week-mode, etc...
-- **Previous button:** Allows the user to go to the previous day in Day-mode, week in week-mode, etc...
+- **Previous button:** Allows the user to go to the previous day in day-mode, week in week-mode, etc...
-- **Day, Week, Month buttons:** Allows the user to switch between the different viewmodes
+- **Day, week, month buttons:** Allows the user to switch between the different viewmodes
-- **searchTerm input:** Allows the user to filter the appointments on the fly
+- **Searchterm input:** Allows the user to filter the appointments on the fly
-- **plus-buttons:** Allows the user to create new appointments
+- **Plus-buttons in the grid:** Allows the user to create new appointments
-- **trashcan-buttons:** Allows the user to remove appointments
+- **Trashcan-buttons in the grid:** Allows the user to remove appointments
-- **description inputs:** Allows the user to update the description of an appointment
+- **Description inputs:** Allows the user to update the description of an appointment

-I decided to use firebase as a backend and let me spoil something for you. **This application will be completely real-time, and it will work without an internet connection as well**.
+I decided to use firebase as a backend and because of that, our application will be realtime and offline first by default!

-**Note:** One small issue, we can only create lunch-appointments =) But hey!
+**Note:** One small issue, I've been a bit lazy so we can only create lunch-appointments =) But hey!
 Consider it some homework.

 ## Setting up the project